-In fact, a lot of us couldn’t imagine doing our jobs without some of the many Apps we use on a day-to-day basis.
-The Salesforce Ben team has previously curated our own list of Chrome Extensions, as well as Apps for Salesforce Consultants.
-However, now we’ve asked Salesforce professionals which Apps they can’t live without.
+In fact, a lot of us couldn’t imagine doing our jobs without some of the many apps we use on a day-to-day basis.
+The Salesforce Ben team has previously curated a list of Chrome Extensions, as well as apps for Salesforce Consultants.
+However, now we’ve asked Salesforce professionals which apps they just can’t live without.
 Let’s check them out…

 22. Cloud Toolkit

-Cloud Toolkit contains a bunch of different Apps built on the Heroku platform, designed by CTA, Ben Edwards.
-The Apps include “Org Doctor” to view the health of an Org, as well as Org Compare, to see a visual representation of the differences between two Salesforce’s Orgs.
+Cloud Toolkit contains a bunch of different apps built on the Heroku platform, designed by CTA, Ben Edwards.
+The apps include “Org Doctor” to view the health of an org, as well as Org Compare, to see a visual representation of the differences between two Salesforce orgs.

 21. Maven Tools for Salesforce

-Maven Tools is our first chrome extension on the list, and is described as “One tool to rule them all!
-An ever-growing collection of Salesforce developer tools.”
+Maven Tools is our second Chrome extension on the list, and is described as “one tool to rule them all!
+An ever-growing collection of Salesforce developer tools”.

-Maven Tools include features called Query Editor, Event Hub, Rest Console, Org Limits and many more…
+Maven Tools includes the following features: Query Editor, Event Hub, Rest Console, Org Limits, and many more…

 FuseKit is another multi-functional toolkit that is positioned as “the most powerful Salesforce productivity tool you’ll ever use”.

-A favorite App amongst Salesforce users that has often made it into our “Top Salesforce Chrome Extensions” post.
+A very handy app (right on your setup homepage) that often makes it into our “Top Salesforce Chrome Extensions” post.

-Whilst Loom isn’t an exclusive Salesforce App, it’s a must-have for Trailblazers.
+Whilst Loom isn’t an exclusive Salesforce app, it is a must-have for Trailblazers.

-Quickly record videos on your screen, whilst also recording yourself on camera.
+Quickly create videos of your screen or individual tabs whilst also recording yourself on camera if desired.
 This is fantastic for showing users how to perform a function, or recording a bug to show your development team – you may have noticed that we also enjoy this tool quite a lot!

 17. Salesforce Change Set Helper

 Change Set frustration can be a common occurrence in the world of Salesforce if you are still using this option to deploy changes between environments.
-Make things easier for yourself by using the Change Set Helper that enables some extra features when deploying changes.
+Make things easier for yourself by using the Change Set Helper that enables some extra features when selecting the components to deploy.

 A personal favorite of mine, Grammarly is a must for any professional, regardless of background.
 Grammarly simply goes beyond what native browser spell check can do to ensure you never make a grammar or spelling mistake again.